jpickett76/devise_xfactor_authentication/spec/rails_app/README.md

 # Dummy

-You have found the dummy rails app used for integration testing of the `two_factor_authentication` gem.
+You have found the dummy rails app used for integration testing of the `devise_xfactor_authentication` gem.